sjbrt/collabrators/README.md

-this is brtjs sending pull
+this is brtjs sending pull second attempt